dfelinto/blender-manual/manual/render/output/properties/format.rst

 Resolution X, Y
    The number of pixels horizontally and vertically in the image.

 .. _bpy.types.RenderSettings.resolution_percentage:

 Percentage
-   Slider to reduce or increase the size of the rendered image relative to the X/Y values above.
+   Slider to reduce or increase the size of the rendered image relative to the *Resolution* values.
    This is useful for small test renders that have the same proportions as the final image.

 .. _bpy.types.RenderSettings.pixel_aspect_x: